Cooperative data-driven modeling: First case study: learning plasticity laws for different microstructures

 \subsection{Results}

 Firstly, we train the GRU with 2 cells and a hidden size of 128 in the sequence of four tasks.
 We train the first task with 800 training paths, and for each of the following tasks, we consider the cases of 800, 400, 200 and 100 training paths.
 We compare these results with the conventional case (non-cooperative) where every new task is trained with the same GRU but independently of the other tasks.
-Fig. \ref{fig:4orderings} shows this comparison, where the blue bars refer to the cooperative model (CDDM) and the orange ones to the conventional case (standard training).
+Figure \ref{fig:4orderings} shows this comparison, where the blue bars refer to the cooperative model (CDDM) and the orange ones to the conventional case (standard or non-cooperative training).
 The test error is computed using Eq. \ref{eqn:error}.
 It is clear that CDDM significantly outperforms standard training when we decrease the number of training points.
 This effect is consistent across all four orders, independently of which task is considered to be the first.
+The main advantage of CDDM is that the pretrained parameters have an accumulative effect on future tasks.
+This multi-transfer effect has more significance under the low-data regime (e.g., 100 training paths).
+Also, the set of parameters depends on the order in which the tasks are learned.
+In Table \ref{tab:4orderings_result}, we present the average error for every task when considering a different number of training points (number of paths); note that this error is the average over the four task orderings.
+We can clearly see that CDDM performs better than standard training for tasks 2 -- 4 on average.

 Moreover, we learn all four tasks with one network, while four separate networks are necessary for the conventional case.
 Therefore, using fewer parameters and achieving better performance.
 As clarified next, this is explained by the knowledge transfer that happens between subnetworks.
 Also, it should be noted that the network still has free space to learn future tasks, although saturation would occur soon if more tasks were considered because the neural network is small.